 Closed Setting

-The CLOSED position doesn’t allow backwashing or circulation, which allows you to clean the filter tank without any wastewater going into the pool.
+The closed position doesn’t allow backwashing or circulation, which allows you to clean the filter tank without any wastewater going into the pool.
 This setting is often used when taking the filter media out for cleaning or servicing.

 Running the filter or pump in a closed position might create major issues due to the pressure buildup that occurs when there is nowhere for the water to go.
 This can cause catastrophic failure requiring extensive repair, not to mention creating a dangerous situation everyone closes when something ruptures.